 Open-source Performance Testing tools are freely available and do not need any commercial license.
-These tools are easy to set-up rather than a commercial licensed tool but certain limitations are also associated with freeware PT tools.
-Refer to pros and cons for detailed information:
+These tools are easy to set up rather than a commercial licensed tool but certain limitations are also associated with freeware PT tools.
+Refer to the pros and cons for detailed information:

 Pros: